elastic/logstash/README.md

     rake test:install-core

-To verify your environment, run `bin/logstash version` which should look like this
+To verify your environment, run `bin/logstash --version` which should look like this

-    $ bin/logstash version
+    $ bin/logstash --version
     logstash 2.0.0.dev

 If you are seeing errors that look like